Azure/Cloud-Native/website/blog/2022-09-18/index.md

 Select **Review + create** to accept the remaining default options, then validate and create the account.

-#### Setting up Cosmos DB
+### 2. Azure CosmosDB

-Cosmos DB will be used to store the JSON documents returned by the COmputer Vision OCR process.
+CosmosDB will be used to store the JSON documents returned by the COmputer Vision OCR process.

 > See more details and screen shots for setting up CosmosDB in yesterday's Serverless September post - **Using Logic Apps with Cosmos DB**